- Tickets available until kick-off, from Burlington Street Box Office and online

-We have put together a handy Matchday Guide - with everything you need to know ahead of the game.
+We have put together a handy Matchday Guide with all the information you need ahead of the clash.

-The box office at the Utilita Energy Stadium will remain open right up until kick-off, allowing those without tickets every opportunity to secure their place inside.
+The Burlington Street Box Office at the University of Bradford Stadium will remain open right up until kick-off, allowing those without tickets every opportunity to secure their place inside.

 Six QR code scanning points remain available around the outside of Valley Parade allowing supporters to scan and secure their tickets with the touch of a button.